Republicans Are Slowly 'Learing' How to Fight the Democrats

 According to court documents and evidence presented at trial, Glenn Oztemel, 66, of Westport, Connecticut, paid over $1 million in bribes to officials at Petróleo Brasileiro S.A.
 (Petrobras), the Brazilian state-owned oil and gas company, in exchange for inside Petrobras information — including competitor bids and confidential pricing information from other U.S. companies — that gave Arcadia and Freepoint a competitive advantage in winning lucrative fuel oil contracts from Petrobras.

 The evidence at trial showed that Oztemel and his co-conspirators caused Arcadia and Freepoint to make corrupt payments — disguised as purported consulting fees and commissions — to a third-party intermediary and agent, Eduardo Innecco, knowing that Innecco would pay a portion of those funds to Brazilian officials, including a Houston-based Petrobras trader, Rodrigo Berkowitz.
-To conceal the scheme, Oztemel, Innecco and their co-conspirators used coded language like “breakfast” and “freight deviation” to refer to the bribes and communicated using personal email accounts, encrypted messaging applications, disposable phones and fictitious names like “Spencer Kazisnaf” and “Nikita Maksimov.”
+To conceal the scheme, Oztemel, Innecco, and their co-conspirators used coded language such as “breakfast” and “freight deviation” to refer to the bribes and communicated via personal email accounts, encrypted messaging applications, disposable phones, and fictitious names such as “Spencer Kazisnaf” and “Nikita Maksimov.”

 Advertisement

-In a related matter, in December 2023, Freepoint admitted to bribing officials in Brazil in violation of the anti-bribery provisions of the FCPA.
+In a related matter, in December 2023, Freepoint admitted to bribing officials in Brazil, in violation of the FCPA's anti-bribery provisions.
 Freepoint entered into a deferred prosecution agreement with the Criminal Division’s Fraud Section and the U.S. Attorney’s Office for the District of Connecticut.
 As a part of the resolution, Freepoint agreed to pay more than $98 million in criminal penalties and forfeiture.

 Acting Assistant Attorney General Matthew R. Galeotti of the Justice Department’s Criminal Division; U.S. Attorney David X. Sullivan for the District of Connecticut; and Assistant Director in Charge Akil Davis of the FBI’s Los Angeles Field Office made the announcement.

 The FBI Los Angeles Field Office’s International Corruption Squad investigated the case.
-The Justice Department’s Office of International Affairs and authorities in Brazil, Latvia, Switzerland, and Uruguay provided assistance with the investigation.
+The Justice Department’s Office of International Affairs, along with authorities in Brazil, Latvia, Switzerland, and Uruguay, assisted with the investigation.

 Advertisement